enormandeau/github_tutorial/README.md

 ![be social](images/be-social.gif)

 ## An introduction to Git and GitHub
 This tutorial covers the basics of the Git version control tool in combination with the popular GitHub web platform.
-It is aimed at students and academics who program in the context of their research and want to learn move about social coding.
+It is aimed at students and academics who program in the context of their research and want to learn more about social coding.

+**In heavy development**

 ## What problems are we trying to solve?
 - Collaborating with others